 With its unique combination of spiritual, athletic and breathing practices, yoga has now fully conquered the West.
 For many people, yoga offers a chance to stop and slow life down amid a hectic schedule.
-Yoga has made it to mainstream for its positive and profound impact on health and well-being.
+Yoga has definitely made it to the mainstream, with dozens of yoga studios to choose from.
+And it's not surprising due to its positive and profound impact on health and well-being.

 Child's Pose (Balasana)